yahya-tamur/advent/README.md

 part 2: <solution to part 2>
 ```

-I did 2022 first, then 2021 and 2023 together, then backwards from 2020.
-I
+I did 2022 first, then 2021 and 2023 together, then backwards from 2020, then
-switched to python a little bit after I started 2021, though there are a few
+forwards from 2024.
+I switched to python a little bit after I started 2021,
-problems in rust here and there.
+though there are a few problems in rust here and there.

 Notes for the rust folder:
 -----